JLoGukA/musicVoteSketch/README.md

 # musicVoteSketch
-This is Wemos Mini D1 rom for project.
+This is ESP32-CAM rom for project.